Fludizz/Simple-PHP-Gallery/README.md

 9. Move the folder created at step 1 to your webspace.
 10. Browse to http://yourdomain/yourfolder/index.php and browse the pictures!

+Remote GDlib generation:
+1. Edit config.php to match the desired directory structure
+2. Upload all the PHP and CSS files to the desired webfolder
+3. Create the fullsize folder as configured in config.php
+4. Copy all fullsize images to this subfolder.
+5. Browse to http://yourdomain/yourfolder/index.php and watch the magic!

 Updating images
 ===============